wcgordon1/devout-ai/CONTRIBUTING.md

 - `vscode-[platform]`: Builds a packaged version for `[platform]`.
 - `vscode-[platform]-min`: Builds a packaged and minified version for `[platform]`.

-1. If you have not already, run `./scripts/blueberryai/setup-environment.[sh,ps1]`.
+1. If you have not already, run `./scripts/DevoutAI/setup-environment.[sh,ps1]`.
-2. If already ran that upon your first install, run `./scripts/blueberryai/install-dependencies.[sh,ps1]`.
+2. If already ran that upon your first install, run `./scripts/DevoutAI/install-dependencies.[sh,ps1]`.
 3. Run `yarn gulp vscode-[platform]`.
 For example `yarn gulp vscode-linux-x64`.

 This will generate the new blueberryAI app and takes around 1 hour.

 ### Step 2: Package blueberryAI Extension

-`blueberryai-submodule` also needs to be packaged and integrated into the overall blueberryAI app.
+`DevoutAI-submodule` also needs to be packaged and integrated into the overall blueberryAI app.

-1. `cd` into `extensions/blueberryai-submodule`.
+1. `cd` into `extensions/DevoutAI-submodule`.
 2. Run `./scripts/install-and-build.sh`.
-3. `cd` into `extensions/vscode` (Full path is now `extensions/blueberryai-submodule/extensions/vscode/`).
+3. `cd` into `extensions/vscode` (Full path is now `extensions/DevoutAI-submodule/extensions/vscode/`).
 4. Run `npm run package`.
-5. This will create the `.vsix` extension within `extensions/blueberryai-submodule/extensions/vscode/build`.
+5. This will create the `.vsix` extension within `extensions/DevoutAI-submodule/extensions/vscode/build`.
 6. Right-click the `.vsix` in VSCode or blueberryAI and select `Install vsix as Extension`.

 ### Step 3: Integrate the Extension

 1. Copy the contents of the generated `extensions` folder into the `extensions/` folder of the packaged blueberryAI App.
-2. Delete any existing `blueberryai-submodule` folder in the `extensions/` folder of the packaged blueberryAI app.
+2. Delete any existing `DevoutAI-submodule` folder in the `extensions/` folder of the packaged blueberryAI app.
 3. Double-click your overall blueberryAI app, and the extension should be built-in.
  - On MacOS for example (Using VScode for .vsix installation)
-   1. `cp -r ~/.vscode/extensions/blueberryai.blueberryai-{blueberryAI_VERSION} {PATH_TO_blueberryAI.app}/Contents/Resources/app/extension`
+   1. `cp -r ~/.vscode/extensions/DevoutAI.DevoutAI-{blueberryAI_VERSION} {PATH_TO_blueberryAI.app}/Contents/Resources/app/extension`
-   2. `rm -rf {PATH_TO_blueberryAI.app}/Contents/Resources/app/extensions/blueberryai-submodule `
+   2. `rm -rf {PATH_TO_blueberryAI.app}/Contents/Resources/app/extensions/DevoutAI-submodule `
    3. Double-click your overall blueberryAI app, and the extension should be built-in.